Charu Chandra Bhandari

-Charu Chandra Bhandari (19 October 1896 – 24 June 1985) was a independence activist, Lawyer, Gandhian and a leader of the Sarvodaya Movement.
+Charu Chandra Bhandari (19 October 1896 – 24 June 1985) was an independence activist, lawyer, Gandhian and a leader of the Sarvodaya Movement.
 He was the chief propagator of the Sarvodaya movement in Bengal as a close associate of Acharya Vinoba Bhave and took an active part in the Bhoodan movement.

 Birth and early life

 Charu Chandra Bhandari was born on 19 October 1896 in Shyambasur Chak village in an affluent Bengali Mahishya family to Jogendranath Bhandari and Sailabala Debi under Kulpi police station in Diamond Harbour subdivision of South 24 Parganas, British India (present day West Bengal, India).
 His schooling was from Hatuganj high school and subsequently he completed his I.A from Ashutosh College and B.A from Ripon College, Calcutta.
 Thereafter, he completed his M.A in Economics and also, LLB from the University of Calcutta.
 He was a lawyer by profession.